 For example, here’s a workshop I did at a local coffeeshop:

 Here’s an example of my workshop being advertised in the local library’s newsletter:

 Follow these steps and work the plan.
 I guarantee people will start calling you and asking for tutoring services.
 In one day you can text and email all of your contacts.
 In one day you can call all libraries, schools, coffee houses and recreation centers and book at least 1 free seminar.

 The plan is simple, but it takes HUSTLE!

 Good luck and I hope you start raking in the cash!

 Nick here again.
 What do you think?
 Viable side hustle?

 Think you can take Matt’s tactics and build a tutoring business?

-Again if you don’t want to go through all Matt’s steps to build your own client base, you might consider joining VIPkid, a service that lets you earn $14-22 an hour tutoring English to students in China via videochat.
+Again if you don’t want to go through all Matt’s steps to build your own client base, you might consider joining Qkids, a service that lets you earn up to $20 an hour tutoring English to students in China via videochat.

 The only prerequisites are eligibility to work in the US or Canada, a bachelor’s degree and a year of educational, tutoring, or coaching experience.